 Modulatory effects of activation of cell membrane adenosine receptors on hematopoiesis have been shown in several studies.
 Four types of adenosine receptors, i.e., A1, A{2a}, A{2b}, and A3 coupled to G proteins, have been classified (Fredholm et al. 2000).
 These receptors can be stimulated either non-selectively or selectively.
-A non-selective activation of adenosine receptors by their natural agonist adenosine has been achieved by a combination of drugs elevating extracellular adenosine, i.e., of adenosine monophosphate, an adenosine prodrug, with dipyridamole, which prevents the cellular uptake of adenosine.
-This drug combination has been found in our laboratory to stimulate hematopoiesis in normal and irradiated mice (Pospíšil et al. 1992, 1993a,b, 1995a, 2001, Hofer et al. 1995).
-Further studies carried out by our group as well as by others have revealed that an enhancement of hematopoietic processes can been attained also by selective activation of adenosine A3 receptors using their selective agonist N6-(3-iodobenzyl)adenosine-5'-N-methyluronamide (IB-MECA) (Pospíšil et al. 2004, Hofer et al. 2006, 2007, Fishman et al. 2000, Bar-Yehuda et al. 2002).
+A nonselective activation of adenosine receptors by their natural agonist adenosine has been achieved by a combination of drugs elevating extracellular adenosine, i.e., of adenosine monophosphate, an adenosine prodrug, with dipyridamole, which prevents the cellular uptake of adenosine.
+This drug combination has been found in our laboratory to stimulate hematopoiesis in normal and irradiated mice (Pospíšil et al. 1992, 1993a,b, 1995a, 2001, Hofer et al. 1995, Weiterová et al. 2007).
+Further studies carried out by our group as well as by others have revealed that an enhancement of hematopoietic processes can also been attained by selective activation of adenosine A3 receptors using their selective agonist N6-(3-iodobenzyl)adenosine-5'-N-methyluronamide (IB-MECA) (Fishman et al. 2000, Bar-Yehuda et al. 2002, Pospíšil et al. 2004, Hofer et al. 2006a, 2007).

-Combined modality treatment of myelosuppression induced by various factors, most often by ionizing radiation or cytotoxic chemotherapy, is for the long time in the centre of attention of hematologists seeking the best outcomes of hematopoiesis-stimulating approaches in combination with low incidence and intensity of undesirable side effects (see, e.g., Weiss et al. 1990, Pospíšil et al. 1995b, Herodin et al. 2003).
-Similar requirements may be imposed on contingent combined therapies using adenosine receptor agonists.
-In several studies, positive results have been obtained when testing joint administration of non-selective adenosine receptor-activating drugs adenosine monophosphate and dipyridamole with granulocyte colony-stimulating factor (G-CSF) (Pospíšil et al. 1995b, 1998, Hofer et al. 1999, 2001, 2002, Weiterová et al. 2000).
-This above-mentioned topic is summarized in a review (Hofer and Pospíšil 2006).
+Combined modality treatment of myelosuppression induced by various factors, most often by ionizing radiation or cytotoxic chemotherapy, is for a long time in the center of attention of hematologists seeking the best outcomes of hematopoiesis-stimulating approaches in combination with low incidence and intensity of undesirable side effects (Weiss et al. 1990, Pospíšil et al. 1995b, Herodin et al. 2003).
+Similar requirements may be 248 Hofer et al. Vol. 58 imposed on contingent combined therapies using adenosine receptor agonists.
+In several studies, positive results have been obtained when testing joint administration of non-selective adenosine receptoractivating drugs adenosine monophosphate and dipyridamole with granulocyte colony-stimulating factor (G-CSF) (Pospíšil et al. 1995b, 1998, Hofer et al. 1999, 2001, 2002, Weiterová et al. 2000).
+This above-mentioned topic is summarized in our review (Hofer and Pospíšil 2006).

 The mentioned studies on hematopoietic effects of adenosine receptor agonists have been performed in vivo.
-However, testing combined modality treatments in all potentially promising variations may represent a long-termed task often going beyond the experimentator's possibilities.
+However, testing combined modality treatments in all potentially promising variations may represent a longtermed task often going beyond the experimentator's possibilities.
 In these cases in vitro tests may be helpful in predicting factors with high probability of success in subsequent in vivo experiments.
 Recently we have published results of an in vitro study in which combined actions of the natural non-selective adenosine receptor agonist, adenosine, and several hematopoietic growth factors on the growth of hematopoietic progenitor cells for granulocytes and macrophages (GM-CFC) have been evaluated.
-Adenosine has been found to potentiate stimulatory effects on granulocytemacrophage progenitor cells of stem cell factor (SCF) and interleukin-3 (IL-3) (Hofer et al. 2006).
+Adenosine has been found to potentiate stimulatory granulocyte-macrophage effects on progenitor cells of stem cell factor (SCF) and interleukin-3 (IL-3) (Hofer et al. 2006b).
 However, the results of selective stimulation of adenosine A3 receptors might lead to an even more detailed insight into mechanisms of interconnections between adenosine receptor activation and the action of hematopoietic growth factors.
 Therefore, a similar study has been performed testing the effects on GM-CFC growth induced by the joint action of the selective A3 adenosine receptor agonist IB-MECA and certain growth factors, namely IL-3, SCF, G-CSF and granulocyte-macrophage colony stimulating factor (GM-CSF).